Expented/tgdtp/README.md

 ## What's this?

 Tgdtp is an Telegram Web App date and time picker.
 With it, you can make an easy choice of date and time for your bot.
-Please read the license before use.
+Please, DO NOT remove copyright!

 ## Getting Started